Thearthman/ContextAutoFeedAgent-CAFA/MEMORY.md

 # MEMORY.md - Essential Project Information

-**Last Updated**: September 2024
+**Last Updated**: October 2025
 **Primary Model**: Gemma-3-27B-IT with 4-bit quantization
+**Development Mode**: Server/Client architecture for rapid iteration

 ## 🎯 Project Summary

 This is an LLM playground focused on Google's Gemma models with optimized quantization for efficient inference on RTX 5090 GPU.
-The primary configuration uses Gemma-3-27B with 4-bit quantization for the best quality/memory balance.
+Features a persistent model server architecture that loads the model once and keeps it in GPU memory, enabling instant code testing without 2-6 minute reload times.

 ## 🖥️ Hardware Setup